ABOUT Craig W. Hergert

 Then, back in Bozeman, and after a few years into the corporate life as a graphic artist, I began searching for something more fulfilling than my day job.
 I worked at the Bozeman Daily Chronicle in the production department and had all the tools I needed at my fingertips such as the latest Macs, monitors, software and printers.
 I began experimenting late at night to try and recreate the old style panoramic vision.
 But instead of taping single prints together, or using conventional panoramic cameras and film, I started shooting and scanning series of slides and prints and ever so slowly piecing them together by hand using Photoshop, fresh with a brand new layer function that made it possible.

 However, I was setting no trend, photographers were doing this all over the world.
 But the process was new to me, and it woke up the creative juices.
 I couldn’t sleep for weeks dreaming of the endless possibilities!
 I wanted to do nothing but take photos and paint, but that seemed impossible.
 The odds are against surviving as an artist in Montana, or anywhere for that matter.
 It took quite awhile to get the courage up to quit my steady day jobs.
-I moved on to run the marketing department of a Big R Ranch & Home (now Murdoch's) for several years.
+I moved on to run the marketing department of a Big R Ranch & Home Supply (now Murdoch's) for several years.
 I enjoyed the work and was able to go out shooting early in the morning, nights and weekends to start building the portfolio, and of course save a little money to fund future photo expeditions.
 I knew deep down it was not what I was supposed to be doing with my life, and it was time to take the leap of faith.

 Finally, with a strong desire to get out of the corporate office life, I took a solo backpacking trip in Maui in the spring of 2003 to do a little soul searching and go to a college friends wedding.
 It was my first real photo vacation, and after standing on the top of a Haleakala volcano and then an evening pondering the waves of my beach camp, I decided now was the time.

 I quit my job the day I got back home to Bozeman, and have never looked back.
-Soon built a studio in the garage of my small Northeast neighborhood home, maxed the credit cards to buy some new equipment and the rest is history.
+Soon built a studio in the garage of my small Northeast neighborhood home on Plum Street, maxed the credit cards to buy some new equipment and the rest is history.
 Granted, I spent quite a bit of initial time doing construction, building fences and shooting real estate to pay the bills, but I would not have had it any other way.
 The learning process of building a business takes all types of influences to make it work, and I’ve luckily had my share.

 "I am very lucky to be able to live my dream and passion as my profession.
 I would like to thank all my art teachers, mentors, friends and fellow artists who have inspired and helped me along the way, to whom I am eternally grateful.
 To my parents, grandparents and all of my extended family, from immigrant homesteaders, farmers and ranchers to honest businessmen who showed me that the American dream is real with determination, hard work and a little bit of luck.
 I am honored to be able to live this dream as my livelihood, and I thank everyone for your help and for your patronage that allows me continue with this passion…of capturing the landscape."